-Get started with Bot Management for Enterprise · Cloudflare Bot Management docs
+Get started with Bot Management for Enterprise

 Enable Bot Management for Enterprise

 Our Solutions Engineering team will work with you to begin setting up the product.
-Most customers choose to write Firewall Rules that will block or challenge traffic based on bot score.
-Others use Bot Analytics or perform custom actions using our Workers platform.
+Most customers choose to write firewall rules, but others use Bot Analytics or perform custom actions using our Workers platform.

-To enable Bot Management, contact your account team.
-After you have purchased Bot Management, you can access it by going to Firewall > Bots.
+- Challenge Solve Rate (CSR) : Learn how to evaluate the effectiveness of firewall rules.

+- Bot tags : Learn more about why Cloudflare classified a request a certain way.

-2. Configure Bot Management
+Step 1 — Configure Bot Management

 Decide whether you want to enable JavaScript detections to help identify bots.

-To enable this feature, go to Firewall > Bots.
+To enable this feature, go to Security > Bots.

-3. Monitor domain traffic
+Step 2 — Monitor domain traffic

 Before deploying Bot Management on live traffic, use Bot Analytics to determine your domain’s sensitivity to bot traffic.

-Go to Firewall > Bots and examine the following traffic segments:
+Go to Security > Bots and examine the following traffic segments:

 - Automated traffic: Bot scores of 1